 The Appraisal Process's Summary of Discussion write-up is divided into the same four main domains that are laid out and accepted as Good Medical Practice:

 - Safety and Quality

 - Communication, Partnership, and Teamwork

 - Maintaining Trust

-The 2020 COVID-19 pandemic has caused significant disruption to the ability of most doctors to collect supporting information.
+The 2020 COVID-19 pandemic has caused significant disruption to the ability of most doctors to collect Supporting Information.
 This has been recognised in the appraisal process.
-Appraisals will be restarting from October 2020 with reduced documentary requirements in recognition of the professionalism displayed by doctors in their response to the emergency.
+From October 2020, in recognition of the professionalism displayed by doctors in their response to the COVID emergency, appraisal re-launched with a reduced requirement for documentation.
 There is a small portfolio of focused, written reflection required pre-appraisal, based on the new Medical Appraisal 2020 template.
 Doctors need to remain aware of their responsibilities under Good Medical Practice but can be assured that their verbal reflection during the discussion will be sufficient at this time.

 If you'd like to download the template, please click HERE to visit the AoMRC website.